agswapnil7/ec2-asg-terraform/README.md

 ## EC2 Deployment via Terraform + Jenkins (Auto Scaling Group with user_data)

 This project demonstrates how to automatically deploy an EC2 instance using Terraform through a Jenkins pipeline.
-The EC2 is provisioned via a Launch Template and Auto Scaling Group (ASG) and deleted automatically after testing.
+The EC2 is provisioned via a Launch Template and Auto Scaling Group (ASG) and deleted automatically after testing

 ---